gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 [https://youtu.be/S4FnmSeRpAY](https://youtu.be/S4FnmSeRpAY)

 ### 4. Saga Pattern

+Try to avoid distributed transactions.
+As it makes the system complex to manage.

 A sequence of transactions that updates each service and publishes a message or event to trigger the next transaction step.
 Each local transaction updates the database and publishes a message/event to trigger the next local transaction in another service.